redhat-adsa/HowWeEnable/workshops/git_101/02-clone-commit-push-merge.md

         mynewfile.txt
     ```

-2. Now let's git add so the file is tracked by git going forward, and git commit so the new file is ready to be pushed to the remote repository.
+2. Now let's add the file so it is tracked by git going forward `git add <filename>`, and commit it so that the new file is ready to be pushed to the remote repository `git commit -m 'meaningful commit message'`.

     ```shell
     git add mynewfile.txt